ObviouslySarang/unspoken/README.md

 3. Integrate AI for scenario generation and feedback
 4. Add accessibility, security, and cultural sensitivity features
 5. Test and deploy

+## Contributing

+Pull requests and feedback are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+MIT